-Our visit here reminded me of something, that we should always be creative.
-That life doesn’t develop with just being logical, but it is needed to be partnered with creativity, as things do not come to life without creating an idea.
+Our visit here reminded me of something.
+We should always be creative and that life doesn’t develop by just being logical, but it is needed to be partnered with creativity, as things do not come to life without creating an idea.

-Pinto’s Architecture and Art provided life to art’s seemingly ignored state in this times where technology is prevalent.
-I encouraged you to visit this beautiful place.
+Pinto’s Architecture and Art provided life to art’s seemingly ignored state in these times when technology is prevalent.
+I encourage you to visit this beautiful place.
 It will not just satisfy your hunger for aesthetics but it will also fill up your identity.

 - 1 Sierra Madre Street, Grand Heights Subdivision, Barangay San Roque, Antipolo City, Rizal, Philippines